Tibet under Qing rule: Political status

+The de facto independent Tibetan government (1912–1951) and Tibetan exiles promote the status of independent nation, with only a "priest and patron" relationship between the Dalai Lama and the Qing emperor.
 There are varying interpretations of the patron and priest relationship, a Tibetan political theory that the relationship between Tibet and China was a symbiotic link between a spiritual leader and a lay patron, such as the relationship between the Dalai Lama and the Qing emperor.
-They were respectively spiritual teacher and lay patron rather than subject and lord.
+They were respectively spiritual teacher and lay patron, rather than subject and lord.
 Chöyön is an abbreviation of two Tibetan words: chöney, "that which is worthy of being given gifts and alms" (for example, a lama or a deity), and yöndag, "he who gives gifts to that which is worthy" (a patron).
-During the 1913 Simla Conference, the 13th Dalai Lama's negotiators cited the priest and patron relationship to explain the lack of any clearly demarcated boundary between Tibet and the rest of China (ie. as a religious benefactor, the Qing did not need to be hedged against).
+During the 1913 Simla Conference, the 13th Dalai Lama's negotiators cited the priest and patron relationship to explain the lack of any clearly demarcated boundary between Tibet and the rest of China (i.e. as a religious benefactor, the Qing did not need to be hedged against).

 There are also different interpretations of titles and symbolic gestures between Tibetan and Qing authorities.
 The 13th Dalai Lama, for example, knelt, but did not kowtow, before the Empress Dowager Cixi and the young Emperor while he delivered his petition in Beijing.
 Chinese sources emphasize the submission of kneeling; Tibetan sources emphasize the lack of the kowtow.
 Titles and commands given to Tibetans by the Chinese, likewise, are variously interpreted.
 The Qing authorities gave the 13th Dalai Lama the title of "Loyally Submissive Vice-Regent", and ordered to follow Qing commands and communicate with the emperor only through the Manchu amban in Lhasa; but opinions vary as to whether these titles and commands reflected actual political power, or symbolic gestures ignored by Tibetans.
 Some authors claim that kneeling before the Emperor followed the 17th-century precedent in the case of the 5th Dalai Lama.
 Other historians indicate that the emperor treated the Dalai Lama as an equal.

 According to Sperling, the description of a "priest-patron" religious relationship governing Sino-Tibetan relations that excluded concrete political subordination is a recent phenomenon and not substantiated.
 The priest and patron relationship coexisted with Tibet's political subordination to the Yuan and Qing dynasties, despite Tibetan exile commentators having come to believe that this political subordination was a misunderstanding.
 Sperling describes this as a "cultural notion at work as a national idea is defined anew."
 Tibetan interaction with the West, assimilation of modern ideals about Tibet, and the goal of cultural preservation increasingly centered discussion of Tibet around its religious and spiritual significance.
-This impetus to formulate a Tibetan identity based primarily on religion has made understanding the political realities of Tibet's relationship to the Yuan and Qing dynasties difficult.
+This impetus to formulate a Tibetan identity based primarily on religion has made understanding the political realities of Tibet's relationship to the Mongol Yuan and Manchu Qing dynasty difficult.